TeemuKoivisto/simple-node-docker-server/README.md

 `docker-run` creates a container from the image and binds it to port 5555

-`docker-rm-containers` stops and removes all the containers built from this image
+`docker-rm` stops and removes all the containers built from this image